burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. A non-constant reference cannot refer to a temporary variable.

 7. Although temporary objects can only be passed as `const T&` or `T.` However, calling non-const methods on temporary objects is allowed.
-The initializer for `const T&` does not need to be an LValue and even be of type T. In such cases, a temporary variable is created to hold the initializer, lasting until the end of the scope of the reference.
+The initializer for `const T&` does not need to be an LValue and even be of type `T`.
+In such cases, a temporary variable is created to hold the initializer, lasting until the end of the scope of the reference.

 8. Linkage rules cover name mangling and the call convention.
 Due to ([6], 7.5.3), there is the following requirement for the linkage aspect of functions: